Photo Credit: Travel Alberta

 As summer inches closer and lakes start to thaw, spring is a great time to experience whitewater rafting, see Lake Louise covered in ice, spot local wildlife and admire snow-capped mountains.

 With daytime highs around 15C, the ski season is winding down and snow only remains in the mountains.
 Spring is a great time for wildlife viewing and enjoying spring starting to bloom.

-The road to Moraine Lake opens in mid May, once the snow has been cleared.
+The road to Moraine Lake opens in late May, once the snow has been cleared.
 With limited parking, this popular lake can be easily visited on a guided tour from Banff.